 These examples could go on, and maybe should, as the news cycle tends to help us forget these stories.
 They are especially important as Trump has disclosed very little in the way of policy on which to judge what his presidency would look like, placing further burden on evaluation of his character.

 It’s useful to note that two caveats in the DSM apply to any personality disorder.
-The first is that these impairments only qualify for a diagnosis if they “are not solely due to the direct physiological effects of a substance (e.g., a drug of abuse, medication) or a general medical condition (e.g., severe head trauma).”
+The first is that these impairments qualify for a diagnosis only if they “are not solely due to the direct physiological effects of a substance (e.g., a drug of abuse, medication) or a general medical condition (e.g., severe head trauma).”

 One can’t rule these things out from afar.
 A famous case study in psychopathy complicated by exogenous chemistry, Adolf Hitler used high-dose amphetamines, which can produce many of the symptoms described above.
 Historians have noted that the drug use correlates with the escalating brashness in his military strategy.
-But Trump’s personality patterns have been present in news stories and biographical accounts for decades, and he has remained “high-functioning,” a clinical term meaning that his life hasn't fallen apart due to any sort of drug abuse in all that time, which would be rare.
+But Trump’s personality patterns have been present in news stories and biographical accounts for decades, and he has remained “high-functioning,” a clinical term meaning that his life hasn’t fallen apart because of any sort of drug abuse in all that time, which would be rare.

 It may be a little of both, a man with some “sociopathic” proclivities in society riddled with fear and hatred that is enabling his behavior.

 Personality disorders are, to reiterate, diagnoses to be made by experts.
-Everyone shows some of these signs occasionally, which can lead people to unfairly appraise themselves and others, as writer Jon Ronson warns in The Psychopath Test.
+Everyone shows some of these signs occasionally, which can lead people to unfairly appraise themselves and others, as the writer Jon Ronson warns in The Psychopath Test.
 Still, there could be predictive value in having a more empiric rubric than simply labeling people “disgusting losers,” “crooked,” or “lying.”
 Among complex cognitive and behavioral concepts, basic tenets are not beyond the understanding and consideration of the general electorate.
 The lens of psychological and psychiatric science may be a useful one to continue holding to those seeking so much power.